 Yes, yes, they did.

-Their massive failures on an issue that you know has been dear near and dear to my heart for 20 years.
+Their abandonment of the constitutional principles that they all pay homage to at election time, their massive failures on an issue that you know has been near and dear to my heart for 205 years immigration.

 What was your first book called?

-It was called invasion.
+It was called Invasion.

 Right.